RESTRUCTURE - Developing and implementing innovative and evidence-based food design principles to moderate energy intake

 Obesity is a leading public health burden of the 21st century.
 An estimated 2 billion people in the world are affected by overweight or obesity, with the number expected to rise further.
 Eating more calories than the body needs can lead to weight gain over time.
 To prevent us from overeating, we start to feel full at a certain point during a meal.
 But the moment at which our bodies tell us we are full not only depends on the number of calories that have been consumed.
 Scientists think that certain food properties e.g., food texture can contribute to how satiated (how ‘full’) we feel during a meal, which in turn determines how much we eat.
 If this holds true, food producers can develop food products in such a way that the food is consumed slower, and people feel full quicker.
 This may help us to eat fewer calories throughout the day and prevent the development of overweight and obesity.
 However, the scientific evidence on how changes in texture can lead to reductions in eating rate is still rather nascent.

-In this context, RESTRUCTURE, a 4-year project funded through a private-public partnership grant from TKI Agri & Food, aims to further unravel the links between physical properties like food texture, the speed of eating and energy intake with the aim of contributing to the prevention of overweight and obesity and reducing energy intake rate of foods.
+In this context, RESTRUCTURE, a 4-year project funded through a private-public partnership grant from TKI Agri & Food, aimed to further unravel the links between physical properties like food texture, the speed of eating and energy intake with the aim of contributing to the prevention of overweight and obesity and reducing energy intake rate of foods.

 The project has received funding from TKI Agri & Food in the Netherlands under grant agreement No. LWV20.221